SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

   </a>
 </figure>

-Most Gaia-X Credentials included in the Verifiable Presentation are self-signed by the provider.
+Most Gaia-X Credentials included in the Verifiable Presentation are self-signed by the CSP.
-One exception to this is the Gaia-X Credential for the Legal Registration Number (LRN) of the provider which instead is signed by the GXDCH involving a dedicated Gaia-X Notarization Service API for verifying the LRN and attesting its validity.
+One exception to this is the Gaia-X Credential for the Legal Registration Number (LRN) of the CSP which instead is signed by the GXDCH involving a dedicated Gaia-X Notarization Service API for verifying the LRN and attesting its validity.

-The specific set of Gaia-X Credentials a provider includes in their Verifiable Presentation may vary depending on what kind of proven claims the provider wants to present.
+The specific set of Gaia-X Credentials a CSP includes in their Verifiable Presentation may vary depending on what kind of proven claims the CSP wants to present.
 For the purpose of this blog post we will focus on a very common and basic use case of Verifiable Presentations containing the following Gaia-X Credentials:

-1. The **Legal Registration Number** (LRN) belonging to the provider.
+1. The **Legal Registration Number** (LRN) belonging to the CSP.
-2. The **Legal Participant** credential representing the provider as a legal person identified by the LRN.
+2. The **Legal Participant** credential representing the CSP as a legal person identified by the LRN.
-3. The signed Gaia-X **Terms & Conditions** which the provider pledges to adhere to.
+3. The signed Gaia-X **Terms & Conditions** which the CSP pledges to adhere to.
-4. The **Service Offering** credential representing the provider's digital service available for order.
+4. The **Service Offering** credential representing the CSP's digital service available for order.

 ## Required Identity Assets for Credential Creation

-In order to successfully create Verifiable Credentials for the Gaia-X Compliance as illustrated above, the following assets are necessary on the provider side:
+In order to successfully create Verifiable Credentials for the Gaia-X Compliance as illustrated above, the following assets are necessary on the CSP side:

 1. A DNS record and web server for hosting the Gaia-X related identity assets
 2. A public/private key pair compatible with JSON Web Signatures (JWS) and a corresponding X.509 certificate chain containing the public key.
 GXDCH expected [EIDAS](https://en.wikipedia.org/wiki/EIDAS) or [evSSL](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) certificate as trust anchor of x.509 certificate chain.
 Deployment endpoints of GXDCH accept [Let's Encrypt certificates](https://letsencrypt.org/) as trust anchor, too.
 You can verify compliance of your x.509 certificate chain via `TrustAnchor/TrustAnchorController_findTrustAnchor` endpoint of GXDCH Registry Service.
     - the X.509 certificate chain needs to be hosted publicly
 3. A [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) and a DID document associated with the DID.
 DID and DID document are linked via [DID method](https://www.w3.org/TR/did-core/#methods).
-This blogpost uses [did:web method](https://w3c-ccg.github.io/did-method-web/).
+This blog post uses [did:web method](https://w3c-ccg.github.io/did-method-web/).
 However, Gaia-X does not make any limitations with respect to used DID methods.
     - the DID document is a JSON file that needs to be hosted publicly at `<DNS record>/.well-known/did.json`

 <figure class="figure mx-auto d-block" style="width:50%">